-As Thompson guitars moves into the future, our custom work will continue to be highlighted as something we excel at, refine and create for our custom shop here in Sisters.
+As Thompson guitars moves into the future, our custom work will continue to be highlighted as something we excel at, refine and create for our customers and dealers.

 Our inlay specialist, Simon Haycraft, is at the top of his craft with any design creation he immerses himself into.
 He is the artist behind these spectacular inlays, working closely with Kaleb Klein who runs the CNC machine.
-Drawing was always a part of his childhood and studying art at Stratford-upon-Avon College solidified that being an artist was what he was good at and enjoyed, besides fishing!
-He went on to study photography, graphics and Illustrations at Leamington Spa College of Art and Technology to hone his skills in fine art, allowing Simon to create with precision and depth of scale.
-His strong interest in nature and wildlife illustrations provide this professional artist with a keen eye towards achieving realistic paintings and detailed wood carvings.
+Drawing was always a part of his childhood and studying art at Stratford-upon-Avon College solidified that being an artist was what he was good at and enjoyed.
+He went on to study photography, graphics and illustrations at Leamington Spa College of Art and Technology to hone his skills in fine art, allowing Simon to create with precision and depth of scale.
+His strong interest in nature and wildlife illustrations provide a keen eye towards achieving realistic paintings and detailed wood carvings.
 His wood carvings can be seen in person at the Orvis Sandanona Shooting Grounds, via Sportsman Palette gallery. https://sportsmanspalette.com/simon-haycraft/

 The inlay process starts with a drawing that captures the movement and spirit of the request.
 The drawings start out with a basic form and moves to more detail as the idea progresses in Simon’s mind and eye.
 Once the drawing is completed it is incorporated into a computer program and adjusted by Simon to allow for different pieces of inlay to be cut.
 You can import photos of the actual pieces of abalone, with all their color variations, and then copy and paste a portion of the inlay onto the abalone so that the CNC will cut out the coloring Simon is after for the overall inlay’s look and feel.